Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Problem Formulation

 \subsection{Problem Formulation}

-In this paper, we aim at maximizing the system sum secrecy rate over $M$ snapshots within scanning period $T_{\mathrm{tot}}$, while ensuring the average achievable rate of each legitimate user is above a pre-define threshold, the information leakage to potential eavesdroppers is below a given threshold, and the mismatch between the synthesized actual beam and the ideal beam desired for sensing is less than a pre-define threshold.
-The duration of each snapshot, the beamforming vector, and the covariance matrix of the AN, i.e., $\left \{t[m],\mathbf{w}_k[m],\mathbf{V}[m]\right \}$, are jointly designed by solving the following optimization problem
+In this paper, we aim at maximizing the system sum secrecy rate over $M$ snapshots within scanning period $T_{\mathrm{tot}}$, while ensuring the average achievable rate of each legitimate user is above a pre-defined threshold, the information leakage to potential eavesdroppers is below a given threshold, and the mismatch between the synthesized actual beam and the ideal beam desired for sensing is less than a pre-defined threshold.
+To start with, we define beamforming matrix $\mathbf{W}_k[m]=\mathbf{w}_k[m]\mathbf{w}_k^H[m]$, $\forall m$, $\forall k$.
+The duration of each snapshot, the beamforming matrix, and the covariance matrix of the AN, i.e., $\left \{t[m],\mathbf{W}_k[m],\mathbf{V}[m]\right \}$, are jointly designed by solving the following optimization problem\footnote{We note that the number of data symbols transmitted per snapshot depends on the adopted standard.
+To comply with the Long-Term Evolution (LTE) standard \cite{ghosh2010fundamentals}, the DFRC BS has to transmit at least $84$ data symbols in each snapshot that is used for information transmission.
+With the proposed optimization framework, the minimum duration of each snapshot can be adjusted to accommodate the required minimum number of data symbols and to ensure that the desired beam pattern is well approximated by the covariance matrix of the transmit signal.}